How to Sew a Personalised Rag Doll

 Choose a pattern that fits your sewing abilities.
 Most patterns are marked up to show you how complicated they are.
 So, they will be labelled as beginner, intermediate or experienced.
 Pick one that fits your abilities so you don’t get disheartened.

-If you are an intermediate sewer and you would like a pattern with a photo of every stage of the process, that can be adapted to give you different hair styles and used to make a doll as traditional or as modern as you like, click here to buy my pattern from my Etsy shop.
+If you are an intermediate sewer and you would like a pattern with a photo of every stage of the process, that can be adapted to give you different hair styles and used to make a doll as traditional or as modern as you like.
+This rag doll and all my sewing patterns are available in my website shop here Tap to Buy

 If you enjoyed this post and want to share it, please pin it…!